 If you are an Essentials and above user, these new profiles/users must all have their instance URL set to xxxxx.tfaforms.net with "xxxxx" being replaced by your instance URL.
 Once this step is done, just complete the email verification process and you're all finished and you can now launch the FormAssembly app from the app launcher!

 As noted above, SSO can only be used between a single Salesforce account and a single FormAssembly account, because the usernames must match.

-Alternatively, you can login to FormAssembly at app.formassembly.com or through your enterprise URL to avoid changing your username.
+Alternatively, you can login to FormAssembly at app.formassembly.com or through your Essentials and above URL to avoid changing your username.
 You will have access to identical functionality by logging into the FormAssembly through the web, when compared to logging in through SSO in Salesforce.